 I believe the lack of clear direction is a result of the amazing age of abundance in which we currently live.
 For virtually every generation that came before us, the opportunity to identify a target for the future was extremely difficult.
 Usually, the only opportunity people had was to focus on survival and taking advantage of what came along.
 Most individuals are not familiar with how to begin to identify dreams, goals, and the steps needed to achieve – it can seem like a foreign concept.
 Though many people have started dreaming and setting goals (e.g., a new house, car, career, or so many of the other things that society and the media sell us on what we “should” want), after some time, even these achievements can fall short or feel hollow.

 I see this with all sorts of folks, from the new college grad to the empty nester: they have a strong desire to find what is next in life.
 Discovering one’s Life-Changing Goal, or LCG, can feel extremely scary, yet unbelievingly powerful.
 Once you know what you want, you can start walking down the path of figuring out how to get it.
-The attached video will guide you through this discovery exercise.
+The embedded video below will guide you through this discovery exercise.

 In the last two blogs, I outlined The Balance Wheel and ways to identify your strengths and possible weaknesses.
 With The Balance Wheel results in mind, your next step is to complete the LCG exercise.
 This activity was designed to help you funnel your thinking to truly define your Life-Changing Goal.
 Once you know this, you are better equipped to clearly define where you are going.